-In the newly released JSCAPE MFT Server v12, we've added a graphical Expression Builder to the Trigger Conditions step of the Triggers module.
+In later versions of JSCAPE MFT Server, you'll find a graphical Expression Builder in the Trigger Conditions step of the Triggers module.
 It's designed to make writing trigger conditions much easier and faster.
 Let me show you how it works.

 Let's say we have a trigger that we'd like to respond to specific file upload events.
 To be more specific, we'd like it to respond to file uploads carried out by user accounts that have either 'mktgacct' or 'itacct' in their usernames.
 In this example, these are indicative of users from our Marketing or IT departments.
 In addition to that condition, we'd also like to restrict the response further to a specific filename.